 The call to “Defund the Police” is scary, said Wicks, the organizer and former reserve officer in Michigan.
 But he said the Black Lives Matters activists he knows don’t want to abolish the police, but rather reallocate resources to such areas as mental health to ease police burdens.

 The Dallas Police Department embarked on a reform last year that a number of United Methodists hope will help.

 Under a pilot project, the department now dispatches a police officer, a paramedic and a social worker on mental-health calls.
 The social workers help the department triage calls and determine whether a person poses a danger or simply needs basic help.

 The Rev. Doris Smith is a detective with 31 years of experience on the Dallas police force, and she says the “Right Care” program shows promise.
 The Dallas Observer reports the program already has reduced psych-ward visits.

 "Our training focuses on addressing individuals facing harm or potentially causing harm to others," Smith said.
 "It is our mission as trained officers to talk to individuals and attempt to meet them where they are at.
 That is our expertise.
 As far as the Right Care program, I have only heard positive comments."

 Smith, who is the newly appointed pastor of Mt.
 Zion United Methodist Church in Paris, Texas, lost friends on the force when four Dallas police officers and a transit officer were killed in a 2016 ambush.

 She urges people to remember police just want to return home safely too.
-But Smith, who is African American, has been listening closely to what young protesters say about inequality in policing.
+But Smith has been listening closely to what young protesters say about inequality in policing.